 What Is The Legal Age To Serve Alcohol In California

 In California, the legal age to serve alcohol (with or without food) is 18 or older.
-Unless the business only sells cocktails, in which case you have to be at least 21.
+Unless the business only sells cocktails, you must be at least 21.
 Failing to meet the minimum age requirement is a misdemeanor.

 Here are some resources from our friends at Bartending License Help that could be helpful to you: